RogerSGarcia/RogerSGarcia.github.io/_posts/2019-08-15-RogerSGarcia-cmake.md

 <p>Compile program using <code>cmake</code>.
 In general, you have a <code>CMakeLists.txt</code> file which contains commands that will generate our <code>Makefile</code>, this then allows us to invoke <code>make</code> like in the previous example (Awesome).</p>

-<p>This may be old news to you if your frequently working with code, in particuarly C/C++, but I think it's pretty cool, despite different git-repositories/projects/libraries/ there's a common practice where the source code is saved and how you build your project using <code>cmake</code>:</p>
+<p>This may be old news to you if your frequently working with code, in particuarly C/C++, but it's pretty cool, despite different git-repositories/projects/libraries/ there's a common practice where source files are located and how you build your project using <code>cmake</code>:</p>

 <dl class="row">
     <dt class="col-sm-3">src</dt>